I often use Makefiles in some of my projects.

 TEXT := world HELLO := $(addprefix hello ,$(TEXT))

-Here we add the hello
+Here we add the hello prefix to the TEXT variable.

-variable now contains hello world
+The HELLO variable now contains hello world.

-And obviously, there is also a function called addsuffix
+And obviously, there is also a function called addsuffix.

 TEXT := hello world HELLO := $(subst world,universe,$(TEXT))

-Here we replace the world
+Here we replace the world string by universe in the TEXT variable.

-also provides a replacement function that works with patterns on whitespace separated strings: patsubst
+make also provides a replacement function that works with patterns on whitespace separated strings: patsubst

 FILES_C := hello.c main.c FILES_O := $(patsubst %.c,%.o,$(FILES_C))